MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/mediaenabledentityfilter.md

 ---
-title: MediaEnabledEntityFilter Value Set ms.service: bing-ads-campaign-management-service ms.topic: article
+title: MediaEnabledEntityFilter Value Set - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the possible values representing entities that are enabled for media such as images.
 ---
-# MediaEnabledEntityFilter Value Set
+# MediaEnabledEntityFilter Value Set - Campaign Management
 Defines the possible values representing entities that are enabled for media such as images.

 ## Syntax